jokeyrhyme/tuning/README.md

 # status

-- no functionality yet,
+- some functionality,
-  collecting some thoughts together first
+  but still missing some basics that will make it actually useful

 # what?